--what will the delivery be like?
+Q: What will the delivery be like?
 What will happen?

 Your doctor, hospital staff and grief counselors can help you plan a birth experience that honors your deceased child while meeting the medical needs of your living baby.
 Depending upon at which stage the baby died, you may need a death plan as well as a birth plan.
 Communication with your doctor about the delivery will help clarify what will happen and how things will proceed.
 Don’t be afraid to discuss with your doctor your needs and fears.

--what will our dead baby look like at delivery?
+Q: What will our dead baby look like at delivery?

 Your baby’s body will be small (as compared to its co-multiple[s]) but recognizable as a baby if death occurred after the 14th week of pregnancy.
 There will likely be some distortion of features and discoloration (bruising).
 Discussion with your healthcare provider or a grief counselor can sensitively prepare you for your baby’s appearance, and help you choose whether to view him/her after birth or not.
 Some families choose to view their baby regardless, some don’t want to view the baby.
 Don’t be pressured into doing anything that you don’t feel comfortable doing.
 Whatever you decide to do is what is right for you.
 You may wish photos to be taken either by yourselves or ask the staff to take them for you, should that be easier.
 Photos can be an important consideration as this is the only time both (all) multiples will be together, should you wish to do so.
 The baby can be wrapped in such a way as only a foot or feet, hands or face is visible for the photos.
 The hospital staff will be able to guide you.
 You may chose to have the photos taken, but put them away and not look at them until a later date when you feel more comfortable viewing them.
 Sometimes one parent will wish to see the baby and/or photos and one will not.
 People do not all grieve in the same way so understand that your partner may make a different choice from yours.
 There is no right or wrong way to proceed, only the way that works for you.

-~can we spend some time with our baby?
+Q: Can we spend some time with our baby?